 Frequently Asked Questions

 How dangerous is camping in a thunderstorm?

-How do I protect myself from direct lightning hits when camping during a thunderstorm?
+How do I protect myself from direct lightning hits?

 What is a good place for my tent in a thunderstorm?

-We have already heard several stories from campers who have turned their tent into a Faraday cage with an attached lightning catcher using aluminum poles, wire mesh and meter-long telescopic flagpoles.
+- Faraday thing is great: I still have a roll of wire mesh that matches my tent in color… We have already heard several stories from campers who have turned their tent into a Faraday cage with an attached lightning catcher using aluminum poles, wire mesh, and meter-long telescopic flagpoles.
 It had nothing to do with serious lightning protection.
 If you don’t have an earth rod with you that you can drive nine meters deep into the ground: don’t do it.
 Really.

-This is how you can tell if a thunderstorm is coming your way
+How you can tell if a thunderstorm is coming your way?

 Count the number of seconds that pass between lightning and thunder.
 If the time gets shorter, the thunderstorm draws towards you.
 There is already a danger if 30 seconds pass between lightning and thunder.
 At 10 seconds, the probability of a lightning strike is greatly increased.
 30 minutes after the last thunder, the danger is over.

 - Tips: If you divide the time in seconds between lightning and thunder by three, you get the distance of the lightning strike in kilometers.

 How do I protect myself from nearby affects?